-Cat is currently based in Los Angeles and teaches weekly at Movement Lifestyle, as well as pop up classes at studios such as Millennium Dance Complex, Edge, ImmaSpace, Peridance and Broadway Dance Center.
-You can find her on the road teaching for Celebrity Dance Convention, and has also taught for programs such as Studio School (formerly Relativity School,) The Joffrey West Summer Intensive, The Los Angeles Dance Festival, The Pulse on Tour Teacher Workshop, Open Call, and SouldeSoul Dance Convention.
-She continues to travel nationally and internationally to "help people find a better understanding of themselves through dance." #WerkYourQuirk
+Cat is currently based between Los Angeles and New York city, where she teaches pop up classes at studios such as Movement Lifestyle, Millennium Dance Complex, Edge, ImmaSpace, Peridance and Broadway Dance Center.
+You can find her on the road teaching for Celebrity Dance Convention, and has also taught for Studio School (formerly Relativity School), The Joffrey West Summer Intensive, The Los Angeles Dance Festival, The Pulse on Tour Teacher Workshop, Open Call, and SouldeSoul Dance Convention.
+She continues to travel nationally and internationally to "help people find a better understanding of themselves through dance" and has just teamed up with a clinical psychologist to create the first ever dance + self-esteem getaway called Soul Meets Body.

 Ms. Cogliandro has a passion for art and expression.
 For freedom and love!
 For living an unapologetic life of happiness.
 As she navigates though her own wild adventures of triumph and failure, she hopes to inspire others to do the same (especially the youth) and to do so fearlessly.
 Her dance company, CATASTROPHE!, also aims to promote the power (and necessity) of self-love and self-worth.
 They placed second runner up at 2015 Capezio ACE Awards and have been seen performing in shows in Los Angeles, New York, Brazil, and Korea.